-In the wake of the pandemic, many recruiters have shifted to a hybrid work schedule — that is, part on-site and part remote.
-College students have also changed their routines, with some still preferring online hiring events to physical job fairs, but others eager to meet with prospective employers in person.
+At the height of the pandemic, many recruiters shifted to a hybrid work schedule — that is, part on-site and part remote.
+Even today, many college students have stayed with the routines they developed in recent years, with some still preferring online hiring events to physical job fairs.
+Others are eager to meet with prospective employers in person.

 Have laptop, will recruit

 Recruiters have long used digital technology for outreach and communication with student candidates, but it’s never been more important than it is today.

 What are the advantages?
 First and foremost, you’re no longer bound by geography.
 You can cast a wider net and form connections with more schools and more top candidates, regardless of their location.
 Hybrid recruiting also saves money, as travel to in-person job fairs and campus events can quickly burn a hole in your budget.
 Far more cost-effective are digital programs that allow companies to schedule virtual events with selected schools or participate in combined events with several schools.